gbkorr/rcade/README.md

 The goal is to make it to CRAN!

+though I think I'll release here, and put on CRAN (which requires a lot of annoying version-checking) once I finish Rrio

 readme needs to be finished! or maybe just merge with vignette('rcade')

 ![](vignettes/images/thumbnail.png)